NOTABLE DATES IN THE HISTORY OF WASHINGTON- based on the work of the Washington Historical Group 1975

 1825 Over 800 tons of stone from "Pensher" quarry sent by keel to Sunderland then by ship to London, for the building of London Bridge.

-1826 Robert Stephenson and Co. delivered 2 locomotives to Springwell Colliery.
-Henry Perceval becomes the rector of Holy Trinity Washington, the son of Spencer Perceval, the only Prime Minister to be assasinated
+Henry Perceval became the Rector of Holy Trinity Washington, the son of Spencer Perceval, the only Prime Minister to be assassinated in 1812.

 1828 14 killed in explosion at Washington ‘I’ Pit.